 Top Tips for Parallel Parking

-In such a situation, it is much more effective to drive beyond the parking space and reversing into it is far more effective.
-Use that indicator and take your time to position your car next to the vehicle in front of the parking spot, turn the wheel, and slide right back into it.
+In such a situation, it is much more effective to drive beyond the parking space, turn the wheel, and reverse right back into the spot.
+Use the indicator and position your car next to the car in front of the parking space, turn the steering wheel and slide back in.

-Turn the wheel all the way toward the curb and reverse until you can no longer see the car behind the parking spot can’t be seen in the rear-view mirror, and the nose of your car is in line with the back of the vehicle in front of the parking space.
-Once you’re in this position, you can reverse further into the parking space by turning the steering wheel in the other direction.
+Turn the steering wheel toward the curb and reverse until you can no longer see the car behind the parking space using the rear-view mirror.
+You should also ensure your vehicle’s nose is aligned with the back of the car in front of the parking spot.
+In this position, you can reverse further into the parking space by turning the steering wheel in the other direction.

 Do not park too close to the curb on your first move into the parking space.
 You need to leave a little space between your car and the curb during your first manoeuvre.
 If you reverse closely to the curb before turning the wheel away from it, you’ll hit it once you’ve turned.

 You’ll be a professional parallel parker if you keep these things in mind and practice in an empty parking lot.

 We Can Help You Park Like A Pro

 If you want to learn how to parallel park and do other challenging driving manoeuvres, contact LTrent Driving School today to book driving lessons in NSW or VIC.
 We will provide all of the instructions needed to drive safely.
 If you are an NSW Learner Driver, you can complete the Safer Drivers Course, accounting for 20 hours for your logbook.